MobilityData/mobility-database-catalogs/README.md

     )
 ```

-## The Core Parts

-### Catalogs

-Contains the sources of the Mobility Catalogs.
-Every single source is represented by a JSON file.
-The sources can be aggregated by criteria using our `tools.operations` functions.

-### Tools

-Contains the tools to search, add and update the sources.
-The `tools.operations` module contains the project operations (get, add and update).
-The `tools.helpers` module contains helper functions that support the `tools.operations` module.
-The `tools.constants` module contains the project constants.

-### Schemas

-Contains the JSON schemas used to validate the sources in the integration tests.

 ## Integration Tests

 In order to avoid invalid sources in the Mobility Catalogs, any modification made in the repository, addition or update, must pass the integration tests before being merged into the project.
 The integration tests are listed in the [Test Integration](/tests/test_integration.py) module